Southampton Airport Planning Application

 Due to Government advice on the ongoing Covid-19 Pandemic the Council Offices at Eastleigh House are closed to the public.
 It is not possible to view or purchase paper copies of the information above in person.

-Copies of the Environmental Statement Addendum and associated appendices can be obtained by emailing firstname.lastname@example.org and quoting Southampton Airport, in writing to Savills, 2 Charlotte Place, Southampton SO14 0TB or telephoning 02380 713900 and asking for the Planning Team.
+During the consultation stage copies of the Environmental Statement Addendum and associated appendices could be obtained by emailing email@example.com and quoting Southampton Airport, in writing to Savills, 2 Charlotte Place, Southampton SO14 0TB or telephoning 02380 713900 and asking for the Planning Team.
 A charge of £75 applies for printed copies of the appendices.

 How has the Council publicised the planning application?